Access4all/adg/pages/knowledge/desktop-screen-readers/browse-focus-modes/README.md

         - Complex interaction means that there are additional ways to interact, for example by pressing an arrow key or by entering a value directly.

 Notice: in other resources, focus mode may sometimes also be called "forms" or "interaction" mode.

+### JAWS' auto forms mode

+When browsing line by line (using `Up` and `Down` keys), NVDA's default settings require the user to manually switch to focus mode (as explained above).

+JAWS by default has a special setting called "Auto Forms Mode": it tries to automatically switch between browse and focus mode whenever appropriate.
+For example:

+- When reaching a text input by pressing the `Down` key, JAWS automatically switches to focus mode (indicated by a "beep" sound).
+- Pressing the `Down` key once again will now move the text input's cursor to the end of the input's value (if there is a value).
+- If then the `Down` key is pressed again, this will lead JAWS to leave the text input and switch back to browse mode (indicated by a different "beep" sound).

+This seems like a minor detail, but this behaviour indicates clearly that even in focus mode screen readers may intercept some keys.
+This can be relevant if you bind custom JavaScript behaviour to such keys (if you are really curious and want to learn more about this, skip forward and read [Autosuggest widget (or: autocomplete, lookahead, typeahead)](/pages/examples/widgets/autosuggest)).

+If you want to disable "Auto Forms Mode", read [JAWS installation and configuration](/pages/setup/screen-readers/jaws).

 ### Associated information